mkorthof/check_ibm_storwize/README.md

 ### Requirements

 - Nagios, Icinga or other compatible monitoring system
-- Perl 5, if it's not already installed  (`apt` or `yum install perl`)
+- Perl 5, if not already included with OS (`apt` or `yum install perl`)
 - open CIM port (TCP/5989) and a WBEM/CIM client (`apt` or `yum install sblim-wbemcli`)
 - a "monitor" user account to log in to storage device (create in GUI or `mkuser` in CLI)

+### Download

+If you dont want to use git, get a [tarball](https://github.com/mkorthof/check_ibm_storwize/archive/refs/heads/master.tar.gz) or [zip](https://github.com/mkorthof/check_ibm_storwize/archive/refs/heads/master.zip) archive.
+Or, if you only want the script get [libexec/check_ibm_storwize.pl](/libexec/check_ibm_storwize.pl).

 ### Script

 The main updated Perl script is located in "libexec" dir.
-Place it on your Nagios server for example.

-If you only want the script, download [libexec/check_ibm_storwize.pl](/libexec/check_ibm_storwize.pl)
+Copy it to the host where you want to run it and which has access to the IBM storage device, for example your Nagios server.

 #### Example